Updated January 2020.

 On Facebook, extended live videos offer a chance to truly show your audience what you’re all about, while bringing them information or entertainment they crave.
 It also alerts followers to your “live” status and encourages interaction.
 Having lots of time set aside, understanding the right time of day to host these events – and being prepared for any questions that. participants may ask are all very important items to plan ahead for here.

-And it’s all intel brands can sort out with the help of social analytics:
+And it’s all intel brands can sort out with the help of social analytics, like what people are saying:

 What times are they most active online: